 In the 1930s, China began to make make cotton cloth.
 This made the Calico Printers Association (CPA) in Manchester feel uncomfortable.
 To deal with this perceived competition (as benignly as possible amidst growing tension between Japan and China at the time), the CPA built a spinning and weaving plant in Shanghai.
 This was known as the Shanghai Printing and Finishing Works (SPFW).
 The SPFW was the first British owned textile factory outside of Britain.
 I have marked with a factory symbol approximately where SPFW was built (Bickers, R. 1999)

-In the time leading up to Mao Zedong establishing the People’s Republic of China (1949), the Community Party demanded that 50 per cent of SPFW’s profit, usually paid to shareholders in Britain, be paid to the future Chinese government.
+In the time leading up to Mao Zedong establishing the People’s Republic of China (1949), the Communist Party demanded that 50 per cent of SPFW’s profit, usually paid to shareholders in Britain, be paid to the future Chinese government.
 Not wanting to do this, the CPA pulled out of China.

 After the second world war, the British wanted to mend their war-broken economy by developing secondary industry ‘abroad’.
 At the time, South Africa, as a British dominion, was open for business.
 The United Party government, under Jan Smuts, (by now a great chum of Winston Churchill*) was keen to create employment in densely populated ‘black areas’ to stop migration of black people into the cities and towns which were designated as ‘white areas’, (i.e apartheid in all but name).